Re-Envisioning Command and Control: Re-envisioning C2

-We anticipate that human-AI interaction will streamline C2 operations process (i.e., combining multiple steps in a process or executing processes simultaneously) in contrast to the current C2 approach, which is more linear and consists of many sequential steps~\cite{army2022FM5-0, army2022FM6-0}.
-One of the primary outcomes of streamlining C2 is to dramatically reduce the timelines of deliberate planning by enabling simultaneous COA development and analysis, as well as optimizing elements of control through rapidly generating and selecting branches and sequels\footnote{Branches and sequels adjust plans and orders beyond the initial stages of an operation.
+We anticipate that human-AI interaction will streamline the C2 operations process (i.e., combining multiple steps in a process or executing processes simultaneously) in contrast to the current C2 approach, which is more linear and consists of many sequential steps~\cite{army2022FM5-0, army2022FM6-0}.
+One of the primary outcomes of streamlining C2 is to dramatically reduce the timelines of deliberate planning by enabling simultaneous COA development and analysis, as well as optimizing elements of control through rapidly generating and selecting branches and sequels. \footnote{Branches and sequels adjust plans and orders beyond the initial stages of an operation.
 Branches are ``contingency options built into the base plan used for changing the mission, orientation, or direction of movement of a force\textellipsis based on anticipated events, opportunities, or disruptions caused by enemy actions and reactions''~\cite{army2022FM5-0}.
-A sequel is ``the subsequent operation or phase based on the possible outcomes of the current operation or phase''~\cite{army2022FM5-0}, for instance a counteroffensive following a defense.}.
+A sequel is ``the subsequent operation or phase based on the possible outcomes of the current operation or phase''~\cite{army2022FM5-0}, for instance a counteroffensive following a defense.} Such streamlining has the potential to bring greater rigor to C2 processes, e.g., increasing analytic power with fewer available personnel, which could create decision advantage when the need for hasty, short duration planning arises (e.g., Crisis-Action Planning).